10up/wp_mock/README.md

 ## Documentation

-Learn more about configuring and using WP_Mock by reading [the WP_Mock documentation](https://wp-mock.gitbook.io/documentation/general/introduction).
+Learn more about how to configure and how to use WP_Mock by reading [the WP_Mock documentation](https://wp-mock.gitbook.io/documentation/general/introduction).

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/10up/wp_mock/blob/trunk/CODE_OF_CONDUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/10up/wp_mock/blob/trunk/CONTRIBUTING.md) for details on the process for submitting pull requests.
+Please read our [Code of Conduct](https://github.com/10up/wp_mock/blob/trunk/CODE_OF_CONDUCT.md) for details on our code of conduct, and our [Contributing Guidelines](https://github.com/10up/wp_mock/blob/trunk/CONTRIBUTING.md) for details on the process for submitting pull requests.

 ## Like what you see?